 The online casino sector is pushing boundaries all the time when it comes to technology.
-Click now to play some of the worlds best online casino games, all in one place with a generous bonus offer for new players.
-Many of the industry’s most important innovations are all about security, ensuring that gamers can play safely and reliably.
-If you use casino sites regularly, you might not realise how much goes on under the hood, but as we’ll see, there’s plenty of tech buzzing away.
+Click now to play some of the world’s best online casino games, all in one place, with a generous bonus offer for new players.
+Many of the industry’s most significant innovations are all about security, ensuring that gamers can play safely and reliably.
+If you use casino sites regularly, you might not realize how much goes on under the hood, but as we’ll see, there’s plenty of tech buzzing away.
 So let’s dig into some of the current online casino security trends.

 Using Online Character Recognition to create realistic Live Casino experiences

-The growth of virtual online casinos has been one of the biggest recent trends in online gambling.
-These sites feature real life croupiers who appear as digital avatars, creating an immersive experience which increasingly resembles actual casinos.
-And new tech based online casino such as Dreamz.com, helps the industry to evolve by embracing this new technology.
-Each industry needs pioneers, companies who’s ready to bring the technology to a standard for all companies within the industry.
+The growth of virtual online casinos has been one of the most significant recent trends in online gambling.
+These sites feature real-life croupiers who appear as digital avatars, creating an immersive experience which increasingly resembles actual casinos.
+And a new tech-based online casino, such as Dreamz.com, helps the industry to evolve by embracing this new technology.
+Each industry needs pioneers, companies who are ready to bring the technology to a standard for all companies within the industry.

-Technology has been a key driver behind this trend, and no technology has been as important as Optical Character Recognition (OCR).
-What OCR does is to turn the actions of croupiers into the movements of their digital counterpart.
+Technology has been a critical driver behind this trend, and no technology has been as important as Optical Character Recognition (OCR).
+What OCR does is to turn the actions of croupiers into the movements of their digital counterparts.

 Why is this such a big deal?
 Aside from delivering a fun gaming environment, OCR promotes security, as it provides a traceable path from actual gestures to the animations seen on smartphone screens.
 And it helps to convince gamers that the card or roulette games they play have a level playing field.
 So it’s hard to imagine online casinos thriving without it.

-Security is another key area where technology is shaping the way online casinos operate, and nothing is more crucial here than 256-bit AES encryption.
-AES (or Advanced Encryption Standard) is the yardstick by which almost all online encryption is measured, and it’s incredibly hard to hack.
+Security is another crucial area where technology is shaping how online casinos operate, and nothing is more crucial here than 256-bit AES encryption.
+AES (or Advanced Encryption Standard) is the yardstick by which almost all online encryption is measured, and it’s tough to hack.

 Exploring new systems of anonymous payment

 Payment systems are also being overhauled rapidly in the online casino sector.
-In this case, the dominant trend is towards the incorporation of cryptocurrencies as standard payment methods.
+In this case, the dominant trend is towards incorporating cryptocurrencies as standard payment methods.

 However, there’s more to it than that.
 Crypto payments are often a more secure form of transaction for casinos to accept.
 Some nations also have stringent anti-gambling laws, and currencies like BitCoin can help users work around them.
 Super low transactions fees just sweeten the deal.